geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example8.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-Suppose we want to find all lakes whose name contains an 'great', regardless of letter case.
+* Suppose we want to find all lakes whose name contains an 'great', regardless of letter case.
 We cannot use LIKE operator here as it is case sensitive.
 ILIKE operator can be used to ignore letter casing: **name ILIKE '%great%'**

 **Requested API:**